 For dogs receiving insulin once daily, 2/3 of daily diabetic dog food intake is usually given before the first insulin injection.
 The second meal is then given between six and eight hours after the insulin injection.

-10. Make sure to stay on a feeding schedule
+10. Make Sure to Stay on a Feeding Schedule

 When your diabetic dog eats, their blood sugar rises.
-Unlike the average dog, however, the diabetic dog does not produce or use insulin effectively enough to turn that sugar into energy.
+Unlike the average dog, however, a diabetic dog does not produce or use insulin effectively enough to turn that sugar into energy.
 This is why you must provide an injection of insulin after eating.

 If dog's insulin shots are given too close together and your dog receives too much insulin, they may experience hypoglycemia or low blood sugar.

-If this happens, he will become listless and unresponsive.
+When this happens, the dog will become listless and unresponsive.

-Measure your dog’s blood sugar, call their veterinarian and follow their advice.
-It will take a few hours for blood sugar to return to normal so they may have you give your dog another meal or bring them in for an exam.
+Measure your dog’s blood sugar, call a veterinarian and follow their advice.
+It will take a few hours for a dog's blood sugar to return to normal, so a vet may have you give your dog another meal or bring the dog in for an exam.

-If you forget to give insulin after your dog eats, your dog will experience high blood sugar.
-This will present with the same symptoms that you noticed when your dog was first diagnosed with diabetes – increased thirst and urination.
+If you forget to give insulin after your dog eats, they will experience high blood sugar.
+This will present with the same symptoms that you noticed when your pooch was first diagnosed with diabetes – increased thirst and urination.

 As a rule of thumb, any alteration in the carbohydrate content of your dog’s meals is going to result in a change in the amount of insulin needed.
 This is why it’s important to choose a diabetic dog food and stick with it.

 If you choose to feed your dog a raw diet or home cooked diet, you can maintain consistency by tracking nutrient levels rather than feeding the same meal every mealtime.
 After you decided on a feeding schedule, stick to it as much as possible.

 Meals and insulin injections go hand in hand, so if your diabetic dog refuses food, you need to adjust their insulin.
 Despite not eating, most diabetic dogs will still require an injection of insulin, but this injection will be considerably less than usual.

 Talk to your vet.
-Every dog is different, so talk to your vet to prepare for such an occasion by mapping blood glucose levels and the correlating insulin injection amounts.
+Every dog is different, and a vet will prepare you for such an occasion by mapping blood glucose levels and correlating insulin injection amounts.

-13. When a diabetic dog vomits…
+13. When a Diabetic Dog Vomits…

 When a diabetic dog vomits after eating, their food intake has obviously been reduced.
 This reduction in diabetic dog food intake means that your dog is going to need a reduction in their insulin injection.

 The amount of insulin a diabetic dog should receive after vomiting will depend upon whether they have vomited up part or all of their meal.
 Talk to your vet and establish insulin levels and how they correlate to blood sugar readings for your dog.

 Diabetic dogs who vomit after eating will generally require between 25% to 50% of their usual insulin injection.

-14. Supplementing the diabetic dog’s diet
+14. Supplementing the Diabetic Dog’s Diet

-Even a single treat can create an imbalance in your dog’s blood sugar!
+Even a single treat can create an imbalance in your dog’s blood sugar.